JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 ## Use in Packages {#v8-pkg}

-In this section we detail how one should go about using V8 in an R package, if you are not familiar with package development you can skip ahead.
+In this section, we detail how one should go about using V8 in an R package if you are not familiar with package development you can skip ahead.
 We start by creating a package called "ms" that will hold functionalities we explored in the previous section on npm packages.

 ```r
 usethis::create_package('ms')